-- Equity accounts in HUD homeownership programs [24 CFR5.603(b)] - The value of a home currently being purchased with assistance under the HCV program Homeownership Option for the first 10 years after the purchase date of the home [24 CFR 5.603(b), Notice PIH 2012-3] - Equity in owner-occupied cooperatives and manufactured homes in which the family lives [HCV GB, p.
-5-25] - Equity in real property when a family member's main occupation is real estate [HCV GB, p.
-5-25].
-This real estate is considered a business asset, and income related to this asset will be calculated as described in section 6-I.F. - Interests in Indian Trust lands [24 CFR 5.603(b)] - Real property and capital assets that are part of an active business or farming operation [HCV GB, p.
-5-25]
+- Equity accounts in HUD homeownership programs [24 CFR 5.603(b)] - Equity in real property when a family member's main occupation is real estate.
+This real estate is considered a business asset, and income related to this asset will be calculated as described in section 6-I.F. - Interests in Indian Trust lands [24 CFR 5.603(b)] - Real property and capital assets that are part of an active business or farming operation.